BCLab-UNM/MARIAM/README.md

 ```

 ## Submodule Updates
 All submodules that we need to make changes to have been forked by the BCLab-UNM group.
 If you find any other submodules that you need to edit that have not been forked yet, feel free to do so.
-Pulling and pushing to submodules is somewhat nuanced, so please follow this instructions carefully...
+Pulling and pushing to submodules is somewhat nuanced, so please follow these instructions carefully...

 ### Pulling
 Here are the steps for **pulling** changes that others have made to submodules: